frederickjeanguerin/string-enum/README.md

 Creates simple and immutables sets of names (*strings*).

 *These sets are guaranteed to be immutable.
-Moreover, if you ever mispell a name, an error will be raised immediately, instead of letting `undefined` cripple and damage your running program in unexpected ways.*
+Moreover, if you ever mispell a name, an error will be raised immediately, instead of letting `undefined` cripple and damage your running program in unexpected ways, thus following a [fail-fast](https://en.wikipedia.org/wiki/Fail-fast) approach.*

 ## Installation